SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Aliases: tabuujoke

 - **%kick** `<@member> <reason>`
-  - Info: **Moderator only.** Kicks a member from the server.
+  - Info: **Slash version available.
+Moderator only.** Kicks a member from the server.
 Mention the Member or use Member ID.
 You will be asked for confirmation before the Member gets kicked.
 The reason will get logged in Audit logs and also DM'd to the Member, if the bot can DM the Member.
   - Example: `%kick @ExampleUser what an idiot`

 - **%leaderboard**